 On Windows, you’ll have an EXE file that needs no installation.
 Just double-click it to run it.

 You’ll get a simple Adobe Flash Player window.
 To open an SWF file, either drag and drop it to the window or click File > Open.
 You can browse to an SWF file on your local system or enter a path to an SWF file on the web.

 Resize the window to zoom in if the Flash object appears too tiny.
 Now, you can watch and interact with the SWF file as you usually would.

 You can right-click the Flash object or use the menu bar to control standard options like zoom settings, image quality, and toggling the full-screen mode off and on.

-The best part: This Flash Player will keep working in the future, even after web browsers ax Flash completely.
-It’s not just a debug tool for developers; it’s an extremely useful compatibility solution for anyone that needs Flash.
+The best part: This Flash Player will keep working in the future, even though web browsers will no longer run Flash.
+It’s not just a debug tool for developers; it’s an extremely useful compatibility solution for anyone who needs Flash.

 - › How to Play Old Flash Games in 2020, and Beyond

 - › Self-Checkouts: A Big Experiment Gone Wrong?

 - › How to Run Windows 11 in a Virtual Machine

 - › Chrome Will Force Changes to Extensions Starting January 2023